atyryshkina/algorithm-performance-analysis/howto2.md

 |pacbio   |0   | 0  | 1  |0|
 |ont2d   |0   | 0  | 0  |1|

 We typically have two or three continuous variables for each tool, and about one hundred expanded categorical variables.
 Some tools, that accept multiple input files, such as cuffnorm, can have hundreds of continuous variables.
-Other tools, that do not have many options, may have only a handful of expanded categorical variables, such as fastq groomer.
+Other tools, that do not have many options,  such as fastq groomer, may have only a handful of expanded categorical variables.

 ## Model Comparison

-In this work, we trained popular regression models available on scikit-learn, and compared their performance.
-Our results agreed with Hutter et al. that the Random Forest is the best predictor for of the runtime of complex algorithms.
-We used a cross validation of three and tested the models on the dataset of each tool without removing any undedected errors.
+In this work, we trained popular regression models available on scikit-learn and compared their performance.
+We used a cross validation of three and tested the models on the dataset of each tool without removing any undedected errors and with removing undetected errors via the isolation forest with contamination=5%.

-A snapshot of the results can be viewed [here]().
-We used a correlation metric r-squared to compare the the models.
-We tested it on historical data with undetected errors present and unpruned and on historical data with 5% of the jobs pruned by an isolation forest.
 Pruning the datasets improves the predictions of the model.

 ||unpruned|pruned|
 |---|---|---|
 |mean r-squared over all tools|-18.5|0.51|

+A snapshot of the results can be viewed [here]().

 ## Estimating a Range of Runtimes

 The random forest gave us the best results for estimating the runtime of a job.
 It would be more useful, though, to estimate a range of runtimes that the job would take to complete.
 This way, when using the model for choosing walltimes, we lower the risk of ending jobs prematurely.

 A [quantile regression forest](https://doi.org/10.1.1.170.5707) can be used for such a purpose.
 A quantile forest works similarly to a normal random forest, except that at the leaves of its trees, the quantile random forest not only stores the means of the variable to predict, but all of the values found in the training set.
-By doing this, the quantile random forest allows one to determine a confidence interval for the runtime of a job based on similar jobs that have been run in the past.
+By doing this, it allows one to determine a confidence interval for the runtime of a job based on similar jobs that have been run in the past.

 Storing the entire dataset in the leaves of every tree is computationally costly.
 An alternative method is to store the means and the standard deviations.
 Doing so reduces the accuracy of the time ranges, but saves a lot of space.